 The 2EDN7524FXTMA1 from Infineon is a gate driver IC that can be used with GaN FETs.
 This component provides 5 ns fast slew rates and 17 ns propagation delay for fast GaN switching, making it useful in switching regulators in RF systems.
 This component is a dual-channel driver that can interface with a digital controller ASIC.
 Output voltages reach up to 20 V with typical rise times of 5.3 ns (10 ns maximum, 1.8 nF load capacitance, 12 V drain voltage).

 GaN FETs are one of the important building blocks for power regulation and delivery in RF power systems and automotive power systems.
 However, you’ll need other components to build your system and ensure reliable power regulation.
-Some of the other components you’ll need for these systems includes:
+Some of the other components you’ll need for these systems include:

 When you need to find the newest GaN FETs and supporting components for power systems, use the advanced search and filtration features in Octopart.
 When you use Octopart’s electronics search engine, you’ll have access to up-to-date distributor pricing data, parts inventory, and parts specifications, and it’s all freely accessible in a user-friendly interface.
-Take a look at our integrated circuits page to find the components you need.
+Take a look at our integrated circuits to find the electronics components you need.

 Stay up-to-date with our latest articles by signing up for our newsletter.